Interacting spin-3/2 fermions in a Luttinger semimetal: Competing phases and their selection in the global phase diagram: Broken symmetry phases

 2. $E_{g}$ nematicity: The two component $E_g$ nematic order is most conveniently described in terms of the following parametrization

 where $\phi_{_{\rm E_g}}$ is the internal angle in the order-parameter space.
 Only for

 the quasi-particle spectra are gapless, as shown in Fig.~\ref{Fig:Eg_PhaseLocking}, and the ordered phase represents a topological Dirac semimetal.
 Specifically, for $\phi_{_{\rm E_g}}=0, 2 \pi/3, 4 \pi/3$, the Dirac points are respectively located on $k_z$, $k_x$ and $k_y$ axes (the $C_{4v}$ axes), see Fig.~\ref{Fig:Eg_Diracpoints}, and the separation of two Dirac points is given by $2 k_0$, where $k_0=\left[ 2 m_2 \Delta_2/\sqrt{2} \right]^{1/2}$.
 For any other phase locking within the $E_g$ sector, the system becomes an insulator.
+Recently, it was shown that the gapless phases in both $T_{2g}$ and $E_g$ nematic phases correspond to higher-order Dirac semimetals supporting one-dimensional hinge modes, whereas the insulating phases accommodate a \emph{mixed} topology~\cite{szabo-moessner-roy}.

 3. $A_{2u}$ magnet: In the presence of an octupolar $A_{2u}$ ordering, the two-fold degeneracy of the valence and conduction band gets lifted and a pair of Kramers non-degenerate bands touch each other at the following \emph{eight} points in the Brillouin zone [see Fig.~\ref{Fig:AIAO_Spectra}]